akaula/akaula.github.io/_posts/2024-05-27-optimizing-elasticsearch-disk-usage.md

 ## Conclusion

 Optimizing index size in Elasticsearch is not always straightforward.
-As we’ve seen, source can take a significant disk space and removing fields from it can lead to unexpected increases in disk usage due to features like \_recovery_source.
+As we’ve seen, source can take a significant disk space and removing fields from it can lead to unexpected increases in disk usage due to features like `_recovery_source`.
 Understanding these internal mechanisms is crucial for effective optimization.

 Feel free to experiment with your own datasets and explore further optimizations to suit your specific needs.
 Happy searching!
 For more information or assistance with Elasticsearch, don’t hesitate to [reach out to us](/contact) at Aka`ula Studio LLC.